 During an outbreak in the facility, families and friends can deliver letters, parcels, gifts, food, and communication devices to facilities.

 Industry code for visiting residential aged care homes during COVID-19: SGRACFs and MPSs should consider the principles, rights, and responsibilities of

 Aged care peaks and consumer advocacy organisations developed the Code to encourage a nationally consistent visitor policy to residential aged care homes during the COVID-19 pandemic that aligns with the Aged Care Quality Standards.
 The Code aims to apply a compassionate and consistent visitor policy that continues to minimise the risk of COVID-19 while providing innovative on-site visiting solutions to maintain the mental health and social wellbeing of residents.

 Visits and visitor numbers

-A visitor can enter the facility if they meet the requirements under the Public Health Order, i.e:
+A visitor can enter the facility if they meet the requirements in the frequently updated advice to residential aged care facilities. i.e:

 Practice infection prevention and control as well as screening visitors.

 Encourage visitors to practice physical distancing where possible, by maintaining 1.5 metres between themselves and other people.